-The Didipio Mine is governed by the terms of a Financial or Technical Assistance Agreement (FTAA) with the Philippine Government and is operated in accordance with all applicable Philippine laws, rules, regulations and requirements.
-In addition, OceanaGold’s operations are conducted in accordance with the company’s corporate policies.
+We operate the Didipio Mine under a Financial or Technical Assistance Agreement (FTAA), with the Philippine Government and is operated in accordance with all applicable Philippine laws, rules, regulations and requirements.
+In addition, OceanaGold’s operations are conducted in accordance with our corporate policies.

-The FTAA gives OceanaGold the right and responsibility to explore, develop and operate in the Didipio area, but does not award the company ownership of any mineral resources.
+The FTAA was signed in 1994 and gives the Company the right and responsibility to explore, develop and operate in the Didipio area.

 In June 2019, the FTAA became renewable for a second 25-year term under the same terms and conditions.
 The FTAA does not award the company ownership of any mineral resources, rather, under this arrangement the Company is essentially a contractor of the Republic of the Philippines and the mine is a national asset.

 In March 2018, we commenced the renewal process with the responsible regulatory agencies – the Department of Environment and Natural Resources (DENR) and Mines and Geosciences Bureau (MGB).
 There are currently five existing FTAAs in the Philippines and the Didipio Mine is the first to go through the renewal process.

 In early June 2019, both departments endorsed the renewal to the Office of the President, based on the company’s full compliance with the FTAA terms and conditions.
 After their initial review, the Office of the President requested further clarification on how the company would accommodate the Indigenous People’s Rights Act of 1997, which we have agreed to if requested.